-Appendix D provides frequency distributions and summary statistics for the TELPAS reading assessments administered in 2016-2017 based on the vertical scale score system, as well as mean p-values and reliability estimates by grade level.
-The percentage of students in each of the TELPAS composite proficiency levels is provided in Table 6.9.
-The percentages are available by domain in the 2017 TELPAS Statewide Summary Reports on TEA's Student Assessment Division website.
+Appendix D provides frequency distributions and summary statistics for the TELPAS online assessments administered in 2017-2018, based on scale scores as well as mean p-values and reliability estimates by grade level.
+The percentage of students in each of the TELPAS composite proficiency levels is provided in Table 6.11.
+The percentages are available by domain in the 2018 TELPAS Statewide Summary Reports on TEA's Student Assessment Division website.